trevthedev777/Task-Manager-Application/README.md

     - By sending a HTTP post request to the database to delete the specified task.

 Add defensive programming so that a user must first verify they want to commit to the deletion

+Remember that when using cascade with our relational db, that it will delete all the associated tasks created in that category, it is a good idea to include thise warning in the user authentication and defensive programming warning

 <!-- REWATCH AND ADD TO DOCUMENTATION -->

 ## Credits